Architecture

 Micro-Segmentation Beyond Perimeter Controls

-The transition from perimeter-based to micro-segmented security is perhaps the most directly applicable Zero Trust principle in OT.
+The transition from perimeter-based to micro-segmented security is perhaps the most directly applicable Zero Trust principle in OT, and also the one that delivers the clearest security return.
 Traditional OT security concentrated controls at the IT/OT boundary while leaving the OT interior relatively flat.
-Once an attacker crossed the perimeter — via a compromised vendor connection, a phishing-delivered payload on an engineering workstation, or a USB-introduced infection — they could move laterally through the control network with minimal friction.
+Once an attacker crossed the perimeter, via a compromised vendor connection, a phishing payload on an engineering workstation, or a USB-introduced infection, they could move laterally through the control network with minimal friction.

 Privileged Access Management for OT

 Zero Trust's emphasis on least-privilege and continuous verification maps directly onto OT's privileged access problem.
 In most OT environments, a single domain account or shared credential provides broad access to engineering software, SCADA systems, and PLC programming tools.
 There is no concept of "this account can read process data but cannot modify PLC logic."
 There is no time-bounding of access.
-There is no verification that access is still warranted after it has been granted.
+There is no record of who accessed what or when.

 Identity for Machines, Not Just People

 Zero Trust's focus on identity-based access extends naturally to machine identities in OT.
-Engineering workstations, SCADA servers, and historian systems should authenticate to each other based on device identity — certificates, not just network location.
+Engineering workstations, SCADA servers, and historian systems should authenticate to each other based on device identity, not just network location.
 An OT server that receives a Modbus command should, where the protocol supports it, be able to verify that the command originated from an authorized source.

 This is more achievable in OT than it may appear.
 Newer PLC platforms from Siemens and Rockwell support TLS-based authentication for engineering connections.
 OPC UA's native security model includes certificate-based mutual authentication.
 Modern industrial firewalls can enforce connection policies based on device identity rather than just IP address.
-Applying these capabilities systematically is a meaningful step toward Zero Trust in OT.
+These capabilities are available today and applying them systematically is a meaningful step toward Zero Trust in OT.

 Continuous Verification for Safety-Critical Processes

 Zero Trust's principle of continuous validation creates a serious problem when applied to safety-critical control loops.
-A safety function that requires a valve to close within 500 milliseconds of a high-pressure condition cannot tolerate a 50-millisecond delay for an authentication check.
-A real-time control loop cannot be interrupted by a token validation failure.
+A safety function that requires a valve to close within 500 milliseconds of a high-pressure condition cannot tolerate an authentication check in that loop.
+A real-time control process cannot be interrupted by a token validation failure.

-Continuous verification, as implemented in enterprise Zero Trust frameworks — periodic re-authentication, token expiration, session re-validation — is incompatible with the real-time, uninterruptible nature of industrial control processes.
-Security architects who apply enterprise Zero Trust patterns directly to OT real-time control loops will either break the control process or create a security architecture that the process will force everyone to override.
+Continuous verification, as implemented in enterprise Zero Trust frameworks, periodic re-authentication, token expiration, session re-validation, is incompatible with the real-time, uninterruptible nature of industrial control.
+Security architects who apply enterprise Zero Trust patterns directly to OT control loops will either break the process or create a security architecture that operators will override the first time it gets in the way.
+Both outcomes are failures.

-The adapted principle for OT: apply continuous verification at the access layer (connections to HMIs, engineering tools, historian access) where it is compatible with operational requirements.
-For real-time control communications at Levels 0 and 1 of the Purdue model, accept that session-based authentication at connection establishment — verified once before continuous operation — is the practical limit.
+The adapted principle for OT: apply continuous verification at the access layer, connections to HMIs, engineering tools, historian access, where it is compatible with operational requirements.
+For real-time control communications at Levels 0 and 1 of the Purdue model, accept that session-based authentication at connection establishment is the practical limit.
+Verify once before continuous operation begins, rather than continuously during it.

 Just-in-Time Provisioning for 24/7 Operations

-Zero Trust's just-in-time access model — provision access only when needed, revoke when done — assumes that access provisioning and revocation can happen on the timescale of business operations.
-For the corporate network, this means hours or days.
-For an OT system where an operator needs to make a setpoint change at 3 a.m. during a process upset, the approval workflow cannot take 20 minutes.
+Zero Trust's just-in-time access model assumes that access provisioning and revocation can happen on the timescale of business operations, hours or days for the corporate network.
+For an OT system where an operator needs to make a setpoint change at 3 a.m. during a process upset, a 20-minute approval workflow is not an option.

 OT access management must accommodate emergency access scenarios.
-This requires pre-authorized emergency access roles with additional monitoring and post-event review, rather than blocking access until an approval workflow completes.
-Zero Trust principles still apply — the access is logged, time-bounded, and reviewed — but the workflow must match operational realities.
+This means pre-authorized emergency access roles with additional monitoring and post-event review, rather than blocking access until an approval workflow completes.
+Zero Trust principles still apply, the access is logged, time-bounded, and reviewed after the fact, but the workflow must match operational reality.
+A security control that gets disabled under pressure is not a control.

 Cloud-Based Identity Verification

-Enterprise Zero Trust architectures often rely on cloud-based identity providers and policy engines for continuous verification.
+Enterprise Zero Trust architectures often rely on cloud-based identity providers and policy engines.
 OT environments in many industrial sectors are intentionally designed to operate independently of internet connectivity, including during network disruptions.
-An OT access control system that depends on a cloud identity provider creates a single point of failure that is incompatible with the availability requirements of most industrial processes.
+An OT access control system that depends on a cloud identity provider creates a single point of failure directly incompatible with the availability requirements of industrial processes.

-OT Zero Trust implementations should rely on on-premises or locally deployed identity infrastructure, with cloud redundancy as a secondary option rather than a dependency.
+OT Zero Trust implementations should rely on on-premises or locally deployed identity infrastructure.
+Cloud redundancy can be a secondary option, but it cannot be a dependency.

 A Practical Zero Trust Approach for OT

-Rather than attempting to implement an enterprise Zero Trust architecture wholesale, OT organizations benefit from a principle-by-principle adaptation:
+Rather than attempting to implement an enterprise Zero Trust architecture wholesale, which would be both expensive and operationally disruptive, Beacon Security recommends a principle-by-principle adaptation that delivers meaningful security improvements at each phase.

-Phase 2 — Implement identity for human access.
+Phase 2, Implement identity for human access.
 Individual credentials, MFA for remote access, and session recording for privileged operations.
-This is the highest-return Zero Trust investment because it addresses the most commonly exploited attack vectors.
+This delivers the highest return of any Zero Trust investment because it addresses the most commonly exploited attack vectors, at a cost that most organizations can absorb incrementally.

-Phase 5 — Continuous monitoring as the verification layer.
+Phase 5, Continuous monitoring as the verification layer.
 For the control process elements where continuous re-authentication is incompatible with real-time operation, continuous monitoring of behavior serves as the verification proxy.
-Behavioral anomalies in control communications trigger investigation rather than automatic session termination.
+Behavioral anomalies in control communications trigger investigation, not automatic session termination, which would be dangerous, but human review.

 The Realistic Outcome